 Telephone Number: +63 2 8832 3283;+ 63 2 8832 3295

 Email Address: [email protected]

-2. Those who are traveling around the Schengen Area and will be staying in Estonia for the longest duration; or
+- For those who are traveling around the Schengen Area but stays in Estonia the longest

-3. Those whose first entry is in Estonia, if going to other Schengen Countries in equal length.
+- Or for those whose first entry is in Estonia but you’ll go to other Schengen Countries in equal length

 Here’s a checklist you need to also submit for your application.

 1. Schengen Visa Application Form – you’ll need to fill it up online using this link.
 Register first.

 2. One Passport-sized photo with white background and not older than 6 months – paste your photo (not staple) on the designated space of the checklist, altered photos are not accepted

 3. Original Passport – with at least two blank pages and valid for at least 3 months after the departure in the Schengen Area